andrewdavidmackenzie/pongcast/README.md

 * Use 's' to Start a game once you are in the court.
 * Use up and down keys on keyboard to control the paddle.
 * Use spacebar to pause/restart the game.
+* Use 'l' to leave the court and end the game

 Scripts
 ======